gatling/gatling/src/sphinx/general/operations.rst

 	$ sudo sysctl -w kern.maxfiles=200000
 	$ sudo sysctl -w net.inet.ip.portrange.first=1024

 You could also have to increase your ephemeral port range or tune your TCP time out so that they expire faster.
-Here's also a good entry point: https://github.com/0xdata/h2o/wiki/EC2-hosts-configuration-and-tuning